NateReach/NPezaFinance/README.md

 # NPezaFinance
-Python-based framework for research on HKEX equities.
-Integrates fundamental screening logic with statistical modeling (Time Series, Risk Attribution) to generate data-driven investment theses.
+Python-based framework for research on Financial Concepts.

+Planning to update this space with projects in statistical modeling  such as Time Series, Risk Attribution etc.
 (To be added)